HMEaton-JS/ReactLib/src/components/ScoreCard/README.md

 ScoreCard component
 ===================
-Card component that calls attention to particular values.\
+Card component that calls attention to particular values.

-This card is divided in three sections named Header, Body and Footer.\
+This card is divided in three sections named Header, Body and Footer.

-Header : Header consists of Cards Title, SubTitle and device info.
+* Header - Header consists of Cards Title, Status and device info.
 Also allows an action.
-Body : Cards body consists of various information including alarm, event, status and other information.\
+* Body - Cards body consists of various information including alarm, event, status and other parameters.

-Footer : This includes a users action
+* Footer - This includes a users action

 ScoreCard Image Reference
 =========================